Can Traditional Herbal Medicine Help With COVID-19?

 - Finally, we have the immune system that involves many cells like; white blood cells, T lymphocytes, natural killer (NK), etc.

 - Wash your hands regularly with soap and water for a minimum of 20 seconds, particularly if you are in public spaces, and shake hands with other people.
-The coronavirus spreads by touching or shaking hands with a person that has the virus symptoms who are asymptomatic (these are people who test positive for the virus but have no symptoms).
+The coronavirus spreads by touching or shaking hands with a person that has the virus symptoms who are asymptomatic (people who test positive for the virus but have no symptoms).

 - Put your used tissues in the rubbish bin to reduce the risk of contamination to others.
 Avoid travelling if you are sick or have a fever.